 The Citizens Police Academy is FREE and open to individuals age 21 and older who reside or work in the city.
 Pre-registration is required and a basic background check will be conducted.
-Completed applications (PDF) should be returned to the PD Dispatch Center.
+Please monitor this website for the next scheduled Academy.
 For more information, call 817-444-3221.

 The concept of the Citizen Police Academy (CPA) was started in England in 1977.
 It wasn't until the 1990's that the concept caught on in the United States.
 The Azle Police Department first began teaching academies in the late 1980's.
 The CPA is designed to promote better understanding and cooperation between citizens and police.
 The goal of the CPA is to educate citizens about the structure and activities of "their" police department.
 The CPA is not a training class, it is an exciting informational class, a behind the scenes look at the Azle Police Department.